 Weapon size is determined by both the weapon's actual size, as well as its usefulness as a weapon.
-Thus, a light weapon is considered smaller than a one-handed weapon, and a one-handed weapon is smaller than a two-handed weapon, and a martial weapon is considered larger than a simple weapon of the same size.
-Two weapons of the same size and type are considered equal for the purposes of this ability.
+Thus, a light weapon is considered smaller than a one-handed weapon, and a one-handed weapon is smaller than a two-handed weapon, and a martial

-Should a suitable target be present, the Expert Swordsman makes either an Intimidate or a Bluff Check opposed by the target's Awareness or Will Save (whichever has the higher bonus).
+Should a suitable target be present, the Expert Swordsman makes either an Intimidate or a Bluff Check opposed by the target's Awareness or Will save (whichever has the higher bonus).